 Arthur Lipp- Bonewits

 Lipp- Bonewits often writes threads about LGBTQ issues or traditional astrology fundamentals.
-He writes about transits and sky weather as well and gives insightful information.
+Usual posts include transits and sky weather that are known for both their accuracy and astute observations.
 As an added bonus, Lipp- Bonewits is often commenting on other astrologer’s threads and has a visible presence in the many corners of Astro Twitter.

 Caradog is one of the most prolific Twitter users out there.
 One glance at his wall shows numerous tweets and retweets, many of them humorous, insightful, or creative.
 He also creates a good amount of threads.